kominoshja/budini.xyz/blogposts/tech/2018-08-26-the-case-against-my-router.md

 featured_image: '/images/Sidebar/Tech/router.jpg'
 ---

-So recently I installed [Pi-hole](https://pi-hole.net/), and was too lazy to manually edit the DNS record in all of my devices (I have a lot of devices in my network :neutral_face: )
+So recently I installed [Pi-hole](https://pi-hole.net/), and was too lazy to manually edit the DNS record in all of my devices (I have a lot of devices in my network)

 That means that I needed to edit the DNS record directly from my router.
 Easy peasy...Right?